 Notes and Final Conclusion

-While some day trips in and around Amman might include a visit to the Cave of the Seven Sleepers, it is generally not featured in our Jordan tour packages or in our classic Egypt and Jordan tour packages.
+While some day trips in and around Amman might include a visit to the Cave of the Seven Sleepers, it is generally not featured in our classic Egypt and Jordan combined tours.

-However, because all our tour packages are fully customizable, a visit to this site can be added to almost any one of our tour itineraries if need be.
+However, a visit to this site can be added to almost any one of our tour itineraries if need be.

 The Cave of the Seven Sleepers is a wonderful site to visit, and especially if you enjoy visiting ancient sites which are off the beaten track.
 A visit to the site shouldn’t require more than about one hour of your time, and it certainly provides some amazing photo opportunities.